loclv/hashnode-blog-backup/cljk1wqpj000e09mf7x84bvc4.md

 ---

+Don't want to run Rubocop command on the terminal?
+Try it on VS Code!

 ## Prepare to install

 If you are using macOS, please follow [this blog post to install Ruby **in a macOS for local development**](https://snyk.io/blog/how-to-install-ruby-in-mac-os/)**.**